Mokha: History

-In 1817, a British lieutenant was allegedly mistreated in Mocha, and the British Indian authorities requested that action be taken.
+In 1817, a British lieutenant was allegedly mistreated in Mokha, and the British Indian authorities requested that action be taken.
 However, the imam's governor turned down the British demand.
-In response, in December 1820, HMS Topaze and ships and troops belonging to the British East India Company attacked Mocha's North and South Forts, destroying them.
+In response, in December 1820, HMS Topaze and ships and troops belonging to the British East India Company attacked Mokha's North and South Forts, destroying them.

 A decade and a half later, Ibrahim Pasha of Egypt would also attack the city and destroy its fortified wall closest to the sea, as well as its citadel.
-By that time, however, Mocha's trade in its country's precious commodity of coffee grains (Coffea arabica) had already been supplanted by Ethiopia, which was the principal trader of this commodity to North Africa and which sold for a third of the price of the same coffee imported from Arabia.
+By that time, however, Mokha's trade in its country's precious commodity of coffee grains (Coffea arabica) had already been supplanted by Ethiopia, which was the principal trader of this commodity to North Africa and which sold for a third of the price of the same coffee imported from Arabia.

-Diplomat Edmund Roberts visited Mocha in the 1830s.
-He noted that Turkish "rebels" possessed Mocha.
+Diplomat Edmund Roberts visited Mokha in the 1830s.
+He noted that Turkish "rebels" possessed Mokha.
 The Turks took it over after they left Egypt while being disgruntled with the rule of Muhammad Ali of Egypt.
 These "rebels", consisting of confederates throughout Arabia, had banded together under one leader named Turkie ben al Mas.
 Jacob Saphir who visited the city in 1859 wrote about seeing many houses that were vacant of dwellers, although the Turkish governor still dwelt there with a band of soldiers, collecting taxes from local traders and ships visiting the harbor.
-When the British took control over Aden, the port in Mocha fell into disuse, being replaced by Aden.
-The general destruction of the city was still prominent as late as 1909, when German explorer and photographer, Hermann Burchardt, wrote of the city Mocha as he saw it: “This card will reach you from one of the most godforsaken little places in Asia.
+When the British took control over Aden, the port in Mokha fell into disuse, being replaced by Aden.
+The general destruction of the city was still prominent as late as 1909, when German explorer and photographer, Hermann Burchardt, wrote of the city Mokha as he saw it: "This card will reach you from one of the most godforsaken little places in Asia.
 It exceeds all my expectations, with regard to the destruction.
-It looks like a city entirely destroyed by earthquakes, etc.”
+It looks like a city entirely destroyed by earthquakes, etc."

-The Bialetti Moka pot stovetop pressurized espresso maker was named after the Yemini city by the Italian engineer inventor Alfonso Bialetti in 1933.
-At the time Mocha was a famous leading producer and trader of coffee worldwide with a history going back 500 years, and also became known for its unique Yemini wild Mocha coffee beans.
-The Bialetti Moka pot became known as a brilliant functional iconic Futurist Art Deco design that it is still known as today.
+The Moka pot stovetop coffee maker was named after the Yemeni city.
+At the time Mokha was a famous leading producer and trader of coffee worldwide with a history going back 500 years, and also became known for its unique Yemeni wild Mocha coffee beans.

+In 1955, the modern Port of Mokha was established.

-Mocha was among the population centers in southern Yemen taken over by the Houthis during their military offensive in March 2015, and was bombed by an Arab coalition in July 2015.
+Mokha was among the population centers in southern Yemen taken over by the Houthis during their military offensive in March 2015, and was bombed by an Arab coalition in July 2015.
 The city was attacked by pro-Hadi forces in January 2017 and captured by them the following month.

-In 2021, an alleged attack by Houthi rebels, using ballistic missiles and drones, caused major damage to Mocha's port.
+In 2021, an alleged attack by Houthi rebels, using ballistic missiles and drones, caused major damage to Mokha's port.
 The Associated Press reported that the attack on the port destroyed warehouses that aid organizations had been using.